 Then

-Replace all child object permission entries with inheritable permission entries from this object
+Replace all child object permission entries with inheritable permission entries from this objectand save the modifications

 -